artichoke/project-infrastructure/modules/github-pages-domain-dns/README.md

 ## Parameters

-- `zone_id`: The id of the Route53 zone to create DKIM records in.
+- `zone_id`: The id of the Route53 zone to create TXT records in.
 - `github_organization`: The GitHub organization slug, e.g. `artichoke`.

 ## Outputs